lukepiper/thesatorilab.github.io/playbook/playbook.md

 So it seemed like a good idea to capture in one place how we do things, why we do them that way and what your role might be in doing those things

-This document is utterly stolen from DXW's brilliant playbook (literally we forked their pla
+This document is utterly stolen from [DXW's brilliant playbook](http://playbook.dxw.com/#/) (literally we forked their playbook on GitHub).

 ## Working at dxw